 Horse Grooming

-Knowing how to take care of a horse properly means that you'll need to groom your horse as regularly as possible in order to keep its coat in good condition.
+You'll need to groom your horse as regularly as possible in order to keep its coat in good condition.
 Grooming your horse will also help to build a bond between the two of you, which will pay off in more ways than you can possibly imagine.
-Some stables will have a selection of horse grooming tools that you can use, but most owners prefer to put their own tool kit together so that they always have access to it and can be sure of the quality of the tool.
+Some stables will have a selection of horse grooming tools that you can use, but most owners prefer to put their own tool kit together so that they always have access to it.

 Feeding Your Horse